PandaEden/MIPS-Teaching-Tool/README.md

 		A Warning will be issued And no further instructions will be parsed.

 	If no EXIT/'halt' instruction is read:
-		A Warning will be issued.
-And one will automatically be appended to the end.
+		At Runtime, one will automatically be appended to the end.
+		"Ran Over Provided Instructions"

 Parser will not stop after an error is thrown.

 It will attempt to parse the remainder of the lines checking for additional errors.

-> **However - It will fail assembly and not allow execution.**
+> **However - It will not attempt Assembly or Execution.**

 ### Assembly

-During Assembly the real addresses labels point to is calculated.
+During Assembly the real address a label points to is calculated.

-Labels point to the next valid data/instruction.
+Labels point to the next valid data/instruction from where it was defined.

-> This can cause a scenario where a tag was intended to point to data on the same line.
+> This can cause a scenario where a label was intended to point to data on the same line.
->
 >	But due to an error with the data formatting it is not recognised.
->
 >	Then the label will incorrectly be attached to the next instruction.

-Therefore users should fix Parsing Errors, before Assembly Errors.
+It will not continue to Execution, if there are errors at Assembly.

 ## MIPS Addresses Segments:

+This application is inspired by [MARS](http://courses.missouristate.edu/kenvollmar/mars/) and tries to replicate its memory layout.

+So it is easier for users to transition.

 ```
 *  Code range (.text) 0x00400000 to 0x004FFFFF (4194304 to 5242879)